STUDENT SUPPORT SERVICES

 HELPING EVERY CHILD GROW:

 Academic, Behavioral and Developmental Supports

 Any adult in the Stokes school community (i.e., staff member or caregiver) may refer a student for support services.
-Completed referral forms should be directed to Bobby Caballero, Campus Director, Caira Temple, School Counselor, or Everett Richardson, Coordinator of Specialized Support.
-Jonah Davenport, Prekindergarten Coordinator, processes referrals for our prekindergarten students.
+Completed referral forms may be directed to the Campus Director, School Counselor, or Coordinator of Special Ed Services.
+The Prekindergarten Coordinator processes referrals for our prekindergarten students.

 Response to Intervention (RTI)

 Functional Behavior Assessments (FBA)

 Behavior Intervention Plans (BIP)

 Teacher Consultation Sessions